code-payments/code-sdk/packages/web/README.md

 [npm-url]: https://www.npmjs.com/package/@code-wallet/web.js

 # @code-wallet/web
-This client side package wraps the `elements` and `library` packages including dependencies for use in the browser.
+This client side package wraps the `elements` package including dependencies for use in the browser.
 This package is intended to be accessed directly through `https://js.getcode.com/v1/` otherwise, please use the `@code-wallet/elements` package directly.

 This package provides the code.elements object, which you can utilize to embed a [Code Payments](https://codepayments.org) button seamlessly into your website or